Antigua Guatemala: A Cultural Gem and Tourist Haven

 During this time, the city flourished, boasting splendid churches, monasteries, and palaces that reflected the grandeur of Spanish colonial architecture.

-The historic center of Antigua was designated as a UNESCO World Heritage site in 1979, preserving its rich cultural legacy for future generations.
+The historic center of Antigua Guatemala was designated as a UNESCO World Heritage site in 1979, preserving its rich cultural legacy for future generations.

-Antigua’s Extraordinary Architecture
+Antigua Guatemala’s Extraordinary Architecture

 The city is a living museum, where each building tells a story of the past.
 Intricate details and ornate facades adorn churches like La Merced, San Francisco, and Santa Clara, while the iconic Arco de Santa Catalina stands as a symbol of the city's colonial charm.